Skip to main content

 Tax Forms Helper automatically creates your 1096 summary transmittal from the data you’ve already collected.

-Next, select the 1099s that you want to create a 1096 summary form for, such as the NEC, MISC, etc. In this case, we’re selecting a 1099-MISC.
+Next, select the 1099s that you want to create a 1096 summary form for, such as the NEC, MISC, etc. In this case, we’re selecting a 1099-DIV.

 Paper filers, select “Print onto Pre-Printed IRS Form” to create your mailable red ink 1096 forms.